Max Cetto: Life

 Born in Koblenz, Germany, Max Cetto studied at the Technische Hochschule in Darmstadt, Munich and Berlin.
 At the latter he studied with Hans Poelzig, graduating as an engineer–architect in 1926 and worked then for the New Frankfurt project.
 After 1929 he taught also some years at the Hochschule für Gestaltung Offenbach.

 In 1932, Cetto took part in the competition for the design of the headquarters of the League of Nations in Geneva.
 Founder-member Congrès International d'Architecture Moderne, 1928.
 He moved to San Francisco in 1938, where he worked for Los Angeles-based architect Richard Neutra on projects including the Kahn House (1939).

 Cetto married Gertrud Catarina Kramis in 1940 and bore three children: Verónica, Ana María and Bettina.
 He settled in Mexico and became a naturalized Mexican in 1947.
 As well as having a natural affinity with Mexico, he was able to incorporate his European experiences into what he built there.
 The respect for nature he had learned from Neutra is evident in his handling of the volcanic terrain of the Jardines del Pedregal, Mexico City, where he collaborated with Luis Barragán, constructing various houses amid the impressive scenery of the place without disturbing the volcanic lava or the vegetation.
 He also showed skill and great sensitivity in using the materials and techniques of the region.

 Among his most outstanding works in Mexico are the San José Purúa hotel & spa in Jungapeo, Michoacán, which he built together with Jorge Rubio (1940); the building for artists at the Melchor Ocampo roundabout, a joint work with Luis Barragán (1940); the Casa Quintana at the Tequesquitengo lake (1947); the Casa-Estudio Rufino Tamayo in Polanco (1949), his own Casa-Estudio (1949), the Casas-Muestra on Av.
 Fuentes 130 and 140 in the Pedregal (1951); the Temola Tannery, designed together with Félix Candela in Cuautla, Morelos (1967-68), and the German Club of Mexico in Tepepan (1970-79).

 His buildings reveal that technical mastery and modernist vision, as well as an ecological and cultural approach ahead of its time, which would profoundly influence Mexican domestic architecture in the mid-twentieth century.

-Cetto was also an outstanding architectural historian, theorist and professor, both at the School of Architecture of the UNAM (1965-1980)—where he inspired new generations of architects—and as a visiting professor at several universities in the United States, a lecturer in Europe and as author of many key texts that contributed to disseminate the value of Mexican architecture in the international context, such as his book Modern Architecture in Mexico (1961), which is now available Open Access under the title Arquitectura moderna en México/Modern Architecture in Mexico, edited by the National University of Mexico (UNAM) in 2021.
+Cetto was also an architectural historian, theorist and professor, at the School of Architecture of the UNAM (1965-1980).
+He also as gave lectures at several universities in the United States and in Europe.
+He wrote texts like Modern Architecture in Mexico (1961) that aimed to disseminate the value of Mexican architecture internationally.

 He died in 1980, surrounded by his family, in his Casa-Estudio.
 His legacy, marked by a synthesis of modernity, tradition, artistic sensitivity and respect for the environment, remains a benchmark for contemporary architecture and a bridge between Europe, America and the Mexican landscape.